GU-CLASP/GU-CLASP.github.io/content/pages/people/mehdi-ghanimifard/index.md

 ---
 name: "Mehdi Ghanimifard"
-role: 4
+role: 5
 title: "PhD Student"
 ---
-Mehdi Ghanimifard is a PhD Student at CLASP.
+Mehdi Ghanimifard was a PhD Student at CLASP.